Hans Ulrich von Schaffgotsch: Military career

 Following the defeat of the Bohemian Estates at the Battle of White Mountain, he abandoned Frederick's cause.
 On 3 November 1621, he swore allegiance to Ferdinand II at the castle of Breslau.
 In 1626, he raised a regiment of harquebusiers in order to combat a Dano–Mansfeldian invasion of Silesia.
 In the autumn of the same year he joined the forces of Gabriel von Pechmann in his campaign against the Weimarers in Upper Silesia.
 A year later, he was promoted to the rank of general by the new Imperial Generalissimo Albrecht von Wallenstein, participating in a short summer campaign that knocked Denmark out of the war.
 He attended the coronation of Ferdinand III as king of Bohemia on 23 November 1627, during the accompanying tournament he received the title of Semperfrei from the emperor.
 The 1630 Swedish intervention in the Thirty Years' War prompted him to reorganize his regiment.
-On 24 July 1631, his wife Barbara Agnes died, leaving the care of his five children to his stepsister Anna Ursula von Hohenzollern.
+On 24 July 1631, his wife Barbara Agnes died, leaving the care of his five children to his half-sister, Countess Anna Ursula von Hohenzollern (1607-1640), married to Johann Bernhard II, Freiherr von Maltzahn (1597-1667).